aws-amplify/docs/js/interactions.md

             color: 'red'
         }
     })}
-    conversations={false}
+    conversationModeOn={false}
 />
 ```
-You can turn voice conversation mode on/off by passing boolean `conversations` in the props.
+You can turn voice conversation mode on/off by passing boolean `conversationModeOn` in the props.

 Following simple app shows how to use **ChatBot** component in a React Native app;